 If you are looking for a rather fancy dining experience in a beautiful garden, Gaspard is a wonderful choice.
 It is a place for slow dining and long conversations.
-I spent a lovely evening at Gaspard with two world travelers from the West Coast USA that I met earlier in the day.
+I spent a lovely evening at Gaspard with two world travelers from the West Coast USA whom I met earlier in the day.
 One of them spent months in Turkey so it was wonderful to listen to their experience.
-I truly value those random yet precious moments when people – who have never met before and who will likely never see each other again – spend a few hours in a setting foreign to all of them discussing their own experiences and perspective of the world.
+I truly value those random yet precious moments when people – who have never met before and who will likely never see each other again – spend a few hours in a setting foreign to all of them, sharing their experiences.
 I have learned so much from these brief encounters.

-For a solo dinner, my favorite was Tangor (prices are quoted in USD, which means it is more expensive than most other places) and the next door Bouang.
-Both are on busy Sisavangvong Street and perfect places to do people watching, book reading and just wasting the hours pleasantly away.
+For a solo dinner, my favorites were Tangor (prices are quoted in USD, which means it is more expensive than most other places) and the next-door Bouang.
+Both are on busy Sisavangvong Street – perfect two places to do people watching, book reading and just wasting the hours pleasantly away.

 Nong Khiaw: did everyone know about this place?

 My next stop in Laos was Nong Khiaw – a small town part of the greater Luang Prabagn province.
 The region is known for its idyllic mountain and river scenery.

 How to get to Nong Khiaw from Luang Prabang

 Nong Khiaw used to be directly accessible from Luang Prabang via boat.
 Due to the construction of a dam, the boat is no longer an option.
 The only way to get to Nong Khiaw is the rather adventurous van or minibus ride that normally takes around 4 hours but can easily take as long as 6-7 hours depending on your driver`s appetite for roadside stops.